sageexplorer/ci-cd-codepipeline-eks/README.md

 # Deploying a Flask API

-In this project you will containerize and deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.
+In this project you will containerize and deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and AWS CodeBuild.

 The Flask app that will be used for this project consists of a simple API with three endpoints: